omgovich/react-colorful/README.md

 - [Text field to be able to type/copy/paste a color](https://codesandbox.io/s/0k2fx?file=/src/App.js)
 - [Custom styles and layout](https://codesandbox.io/s/mq85z?file=/src/styles.css)

+## Browser support

+It would be an easier task to list all of the browsers and versions that **react-colorful** does not support!
+We regularly test against browser versions going all the way back to 2013 and this includes IE11.

+**react-colorful** works out-of-the-box for most browsers, regardless of version, and only requires an `Object.assign` polyfill be provided for full IE11 support.

 ## Why react-colorful?

 Today each dependency drags more dependencies and increases your project’s bundle size uncontrollably.
 But size is very important for everything that intends to work in a browser.